top of page

 It is used to describe the act of trying to change someone's mind about something, often by presenting them with reasons or evidence that suggest it is not a good idea.
 For example, a parent might try to dissuade their child from dropping out of school by pointing out the long-term benefits of education.
 Or a friend might try to dissuade someone from making a hasty decision by pointing out the potential consequences.
 Dissuade is often used in situations where someone is trying to prevent someone else from doing something that they believe is not in their best interest.
 Persuasion is the key element in this word, it can be done through reasoning, providing facts, or by highlighting potential negative consequences.

-Example sentences of dissuade
+Example sentences containing dissuade

 1. She tried to dissuade him from taking unnecessary risks.